2024 GPA Calculator | Pacific

-This GPA calculator allows current students at University of the Pacific (UOP) to easily calculate their GPAs.
+This GPA calculator allows current students at Pacific University to easily calculate their GPAs.

 College can be a very stressful time for many students.
 On top of your gpa and normal course load, you also jobs and internships to apply to.
-The short answer is yes, your University of the Pacific (UOP) GPA will matter and impact your short-term careers prospects.
+The short answer is yes, your Pacific University GPA will matter and impact your short-term careers prospects.
 However, many jobs only require a minimum GPA for consideration.
 We encourage you to take your Pacific GPA seriously, but also remember that a single number does not define you.

 Step 1: Your Pacific GPA is calculated by adding up all the grade points you have earned, and dividing by the total amount of credit hours earned.